abhisha1991/W241_Project/CG.md

 }

 # if person was assigned to either treatment or control, but didn't end up answering all questions
+# if person didn't answer any of the questions, then also they are considered an attritor
 isAttritedRow <- function(data, rowNum) {
   cols = getSumControlQNA(data, rowNum)
   result = (cols < 6 & cols > 0)